subconscious-systems/TIMRUN.cpp-Example/BENCHMARK.md

 so the measurement is **prefill-dominated** (this is where the cache acts);
-`max_tokens=256` adds a realistic decode tail (replies finish naturally, so `<|im_end|>` is present and the suffix match is robust). tim-9b uses **a fresh cold server per rep** (2 reps) — this avoids the `/flush_cache` carryover that contaminated an earlier `max_tokens=128` pass.
-Streaming reads decode each SSE line as UTF-8 from raw bytes (a mid-stream multi-byte decode bug that had corrupted a non-ASCII `R1` is fixed).
+`max_tokens=256` adds a realistic decode tail (replies finish naturally, so `<|im_end|>` is present and the suffix match is robust). tim-9b uses **a fresh cold server per rep** (2 reps), so every turn-1 is genuinely cold.
+Streaming reads decode each SSE line as UTF-8 from raw bytes, so multi-byte characters in `R1` round-trip exactly (required for the suffix to match the cache).

 ### Metrics